How to Get Into Camping

 Does the campsite you’re staying at have potable water?
 Make sure to find out before arriving.
 You might have to pack all of the water you’ll need.
 Make sure to account for drinking water, along with enough water to cook and clean with.

 Bring lots of layers!
 A T-shirt and shorts may be adequate for hiking during the day, but you’ll want a few extra layers when the sun goes down.
 Avoid cotton, as it holds onto moisture and can leave you cold and damp.
 Natural fibers, like wool, are the best as they don’t hold onto odor and will keep you dry and warm.
-Bring a pair of hiking boots or trail runners for daytime adventures and a pair of sandals or flip flops you can walk around camp in and easily slip on and off as needed.
+Always bring a rain jacket or waterproof outer layer, even if the weather forecast predicts nothing but sunny skies.
+Conditions can change at any moment.
+Bring a pair of hiking boots or trail runners for daytime adventures and a pair of sandals or flip-flops you can walk around camp in and easily slip on and off as needed.

 Bring headlamps and lanterns or flashlights for navigating your tent and campsite in the dark and extra batteries for each.

 Hand sanitizer is great to have around the camp kitchen and after bathroom breaks.
 Bring extra water for teeth brushing and washing, along with biodegradable soap or shower wipes.
+For more on staying clean while camping, check out this article.
 Don’t forget to pack any medications you need, along with a first aid kit, plenty of sunscreen, and insect repellent or bug spray.